Lynn Bowles: Broadcasting career

 After university, Bowles worked in New Orleans for a TV news station.
 She returned to the UK in the early 1990s but struggled to find work.
 Eventually she secured a position as a traffic reporter with LBC, on Richard Littlejohn's show.
-She subsequently joined the Nationwide programme on BBC Radio 5 Live where she remained for eight years before moving to BBC Radio 2 in 2000 as the first official traffic news reporter for weekday mornings.
+She subsequently joined the Nationwide programme on BBC Radio 5 Live where she remained for eight years before moving to BBC Radio 2 in the year 2000 as the first official traffic news reporter for weekday mornings.

 From Saturday 9 June 2012, and for eight consecutive weeks, Bowles presented her own show on BBC Radio Wales, featuring guests such as Ken Bruce with whom she appeared as travel reporter on his show on BBC Radio 2.

 Since 2 November 2014, she has presented a weekly Sunday afternoon show on BBC Radio Wales.

 On 16 March 2018, during The Chris Evans Breakfast Show and Ken Bruce's mid-morning show, Bowles announced that she would be leaving BBC Radio 2, after 18 years of broadcasting.
 Her last day was on 29 March 2018.
-Bowles continues with her BBC Radio Wales broadcasting.
+Bowles continues with her BBC Radio Wales show.

+On 24 September 2026, it was reported Bowles' weekly Radio Wales show would be axed due to budget cuts at the BBC.